VCityTeam/UD-Viz/UDV-Core/src/Extensions/Geocoding/doc/Geocoding.md

 ### Configuration

 The geocoding module will use REST calls to a web service to compute coordinates from query strings.
-The module was tested with two different services ([Google](https://developers.google.com/maps/documentation/geocoding/start), [OpenCage](https://opencagedata.com/api) and [Nominatim](https://nominatim.openstreetmap.org/)), and is theoritically compatible with most service providers.
+The module was tested with three different services ([Google](https://developers.google.com/maps/documentation/geocoding/start), [OpenCage](https://opencagedata.com/api) and [Nominatim](https://nominatim.openstreetmap.org/)), and is theoritically compatible with most service providers.
 In order to configure the module, you should specify informations about the web service you want to call.
 This information includes :

 - URL of the geocoding service endpoint
 - URL parameters to add to the request
 - Credit to the service provider
 - Description of the result.

-For example, the Nominatim geocoding service uses the base URL https://nominatim.openstreetmap.org/search, and takes a mandatory parameter : `q`, which contains the query string and `key`.
-The results is displayed in a JSON array where the coordinates are stored under "lat" and "lon" attributes.

-A request to their service takes the form : https://nominatim.openstreetmap.org/search?q=QUERY_STRING.
-However, other service providers may name their parameters differently.
-So, in order to make well-formed requests, the global configuration must contains information about the web service.

-The configuration file must have at least the following structure :
+The configuration file must have the following structure :

 ```json
 {